Bluffton Wrongful Death Attorneys

 Our Bluffton wrongful death lawyers at Horton & Goodman, LLC can help hold negligent parties accountable and recover damages that will help ease the burden of your loss.
 We are extremely familiar with how wrongful death lawsuits are adjudicated in South Carolina and are compassionate to what is at stake.
 Our team will do everything possible to get you and your family the compensation that you need and deserve.

 What Counts as Wrongful Death in South Carolina?

 The state of South Carolina defines wrongful death as any death directly resulting from the negligence of another party.
 Loss of life does not have to be immediate to count as wrongful death.
 If someone passes away due to injuries caused by someone else’s negligence, it likely qualifies as wrongful death.
 For example, if someone suffers traumatic injuries in a car accident but does not pass away until a week later, the negligent motorist can still likely be sued for wrongful death.

 Common examples of situations that lead to wrongful death include:

 - Aggressive dog attacks

 - Medical malpractice

 Who Can File a Wrongful Death Lawsuit in South Carolina?

-Not just anyone can file a wrongful death lawsuit, even if they are an immediate loved one of the deceased.
+Not just anyone can file a wrongful death personal injury lawsuit, even if they are an immediate loved one of the deceased.
 Only the personal representative, who serves as the administrator or executor of the deceased’s estate, can pursue a wrongful death claim on behalf of the deceased.